crosswire/jsword/src/main/resources/README.txt

 #      Boston, MA 02111-1307, USA\
 #\
 # Copyright: 2005-2013\
-#     The copyright to this program is held by it's authors.\
+#     The copyright to this program is held by its authors.\
 #\
 # This file is compiled from the data at www.sil.org/iso639-3\
 # and used according to the conditions stated there.\